cmg7063/IGME480FinalProject/README.md

 ## Instructions
 What kind of experience do you want to build?
+(AR/VR/XR) -AR
-(AR/VR/XR) What toolstack do you want to use?
-(Unity, Web, others on request) What SDK would you like to use?
-(GoogleVR, SteamVR, OpenVR, AFrame, Vuforia, ARCore, AR.js, others on request) What hardware will you target?
+What toolstack do you want to use?
+(Unity, Web, others on request) -
+What SDK would you like to use?
+(GoogleVR, SteamVR, OpenVR, AFrame, Vuforia, ARCore, AR.js, others on request) -
+What hardware will you target?
+-

+## Brainstorm
+-Tower defense
+-Treasure hunt
+-Sticky notes (potentially collaborative; you can see other people's sticky notes and share notes with people; fridge (reminders))
+-AR Language Translator (take a screenshot, send to server for image recognition) -New student campus tour